George (PJ) Perry - Principal Investigator

 2012-2014: Postdoctoral fellow (Anthropology)

-Currently: Curator (Assistant Professor), Department of Anthropology, Smithsonian National Museum of Natural History
+Currently: Curator (Professor) of Archaeobotany and Archaeogenetics, Department of Anthropology, Smithsonian National Museum of Natural History

 While a postdoc in our laboratory, Logan focused on paleogenomic projects including mitochondrial and nuclear genome analyses of Madagascar’s extinct subfossil lemurs.
 He also studied the ecological history of wild New World plants related to pumpkins and squashes, including how these populations may have been affected by the extinctions of megafaunal mammals, their natural seed dispersers.